Edgar Allan Poe: Philadelphia

+The Bronx

-The Broadway Journal failed in 1846, and Poe moved to a cottage in Fordham, New York, in the Bronx.
+The Broadway Journal failed in 1846, and Poe then moved to a cottage in Fordham, New York, in the Bronx.
 That home, now known as the Edgar Allan Poe Cottage, was relocated in later years to a park near the southeast corner of the Grand Concourse and Kingsbridge Road.
 Nearby, Poe befriended the Jesuits at St. John's College, now Fordham University.
 Virginia died at the cottage on January 30, 1847.
 Biographers and critics often suggest that Poe's frequent theme of the "death of a beautiful woman" stems from the repeated loss of women throughout his life, including his wife.

 Poe was increasingly unstable after his wife's death.
-He attempted to court poet Sarah Helen Whitman, who lived in Providence, Rhode Island.
+He attempted to court the poet Sarah Helen Whitman, who lived in Providence, Rhode Island.
 Their engagement failed, purportedly because of Poe's drinking and erratic behavior.
-There is also strong evidence that Whitman's mother intervened and did much to derail their relationship.
+There is also strong evidence that Whitman's mother intervened and did much to derail the relationship.
 Poe then returned to Richmond and resumed a relationship with his childhood sweetheart Sarah Elmira Royster.

 Death

 On October 3, 1849, Poe was found semiconscious in Baltimore, "in great distress, and... in need of immediate assistance", according to Joseph W. Walker, who found him.
-He was taken to the Washington Medical College, where he died on Sunday, October 7, 1849, at 5:00 in the morning.
+He was taken to Washington Medical College, where he died on Sunday, October 7, 1849, at 5:00 in the morning.

 Poe was not coherent long enough to explain how he came to be in his dire condition and why he was wearing clothes that were not his own.
 He is said to have repeatedly called out the name "Reynolds" on the night before his death, though it is unclear to whom he was referring.
 His attending physician said that Poe's final words were, "Lord help my poor soul".
 All of the relevant medical records have been lost, including Poe's death certificate.

 Newspapers at the time reported Poe's death as "congestion of the brain" or "cerebral inflammation", common euphemisms for death from disreputable causes such as alcoholism.
 The actual cause of death remains a mystery.
-Speculation has included delirium tremens, heart disease, epilepsy, syphilis, meningeal inflammation, cholera, carbon monoxide poisoning, and rabies.
+Speculation has included delirium tremens, heart disease, epilepsy, syphilis, meningeal inflammation, carbon monoxide poisoning, and rabies.
 One theory dating from 1872 suggests that Poe's death resulted from cooping, a form of electoral fraud in which citizens were forced to vote for a particular candidate, sometimes leading to violence and even murder.

-Griswold's "Memoir"
+Griswold's memoir

-Immediately after Poe's death, his literary rival Rufus Wilmot Griswold wrote a slanted high-profile obituary under a pseudonym, filled with falsehoods that cast Poe as a lunatic, and which described him as a person who "walked the streets, in madness or melancholy, with lips moving in indistinct curses, or with eyes upturned in passionate prayers, (never for himself, for he felt, or professed to feel, that he was already damned)".
+Immediately after Poe's death, his literary rival Rufus Wilmot Griswold, wrote a slanted, high-profile obituary under a pseudonym, filled with falsehoods that cast Poe as a lunatic, and which described him as a person who "walked the streets, in madness or melancholy, with lips moving in indistinct curses, or with eyes upturned in passionate prayers, (never for himself, for he felt, or professed to feel, that he was already damned)".